arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

 When we pass the phrase "Hello World!" to the `type()` function, we get the output `<class 'str'>`, "str" being short for "string".
 A **string** is a sequence of characters; you tell Python that a sequence is a string by surrounding it in quotation marks.
 You can use either single or double quotes, but it's a good idea to be consistent.
 Strings are a specific data type in Python; other data types include integers, floats (or decimal numbers), lists, and boolean (like True or False, which may look like strings but are a special data type and don't require quotation marks), but there are many more.
-Try editing the code above, replacing "Hello World" with different inputs (for example "Hi", 9.8, 10, or False) and run the cell again to see how the output changes.
+Try editing the code cell above, replacing "Hello World" with different inputs (for example "Hi", 9.8, 10, or False) and run the cell again to see how the output changes.

 <div class = "important">
 Notice that in the above example, we have passed the `type("Hello World!")` function call as an argument to `print()`.
 Nesting functions like this is common (you can do the same with methods), but there is another option we'll discuss in the next section-- using variables!